wolfgangj/stic/README.md

 So your HTML will end up being semantic, but you can conveniently define the structure with your class names only.
-(In BEM, everything is done with classes anyway.)
+(In BEM, everything is done with classes anyway, so this feature helps to avoid some redundancy.)
 If several classes are given (as in the example below), the first one decides the tag.

 Now you can create a `.stic` file (this is not valid HTML yet, bear with me):